04esteban04/licensePlateRecognition/README.md

   <br>

 > [!NOTE]
-> This command launches the backend, frontend, inference logic, and PDF reporting system.
+> This command launches the system backend, frontend, inference logic and PDF reporting.

 <br>